The most important part of any affiliate campaign is the offer. If the offer doesn’t convert, then nothing else matters.

 #5 Do I Know Someone Else That’s Making Money with the Offer?

-Networking and masterminding are essential in all business, but ESPECIALLY in the Affiliate business!
+Networking and masterminding is essential for all business, but ESPECIALLY in the Affiliate business!

 We actually make it part of our business model to attend events in the industry and collaborate with as many people as possible.